What is Oracle Cloud Infrastructure Object Storage?

 Pre-authenticated requests (PAR) offer a mechanism by which you can share data stored in object storage with a third party.
 PARs eliminate the need to access the object storage data using programmatic interfaces like the API, SDK or the CLI.
 Using tools like cURL or wget on the PAR will enable you to access data stored in the object storage.
 You can also use PARs to receive data from anyone.
 The data received via PARs is posted to an object storage bucket, specified at the time of PAR creation.

 PARs can be defined both on buckets and objects, however, PARs defined on a bucket can only receive data and PARs defined on objects can be used both to send and receive data.

 When you create a PAR, a unique PAR URL is generated.
 Anyone with access to this URL can access the resources identified in the pre-authenticated request.
 By default, PARs have an expiration date which determines the length of time the PAR stays active.
 Once a PAR expires, it can no longer be used.
 PAR_MANAGE permissions are required to create and manage PARs.
-Read and/or write privileges are required for the object storage resource that you are creating a PAR on.
+Read and/or write privileges are not required for the object storage resource that you are creating a PAR on.
 Once created, you can list PARs per object storage bucket, and delete them if necessary, to preempt the PAR expiration date.

 When should I use pre-authenticated requests?

 You should use PARs when you need to share or receive data from a third party.
 PARs are useful when the third party cannot, or does not wish to, use normal object storage interfaces like the APIs, SDK, or the CLI to access data.
 They can use off-the-shelf HTTP tools like cURL.

 Be careful when creating and sharing PARs.
 Once created, anyone who has access to the PAR URL can access the specified object storage resource.
 There is no obvious way to determine if the PAR usage is being driven by an authorized or unauthorized user.